 Now, formulas for ratios are as follows:

-- sinθ= Perpendicular/ Hypotenuse= Opposite/Hypotenuse
+- sine or sinθ= Perpendicular/ Hypotenuse= Opposite/Hypotenuse

 - cosine or cosθ= Base/ Hypotenuse= Adjacent/Hypotenuse